Plantar heel pain

 A thorough examination from your GP or physiotherapist will usually be sufficient to diagnose plantar heel pain.

 The initial focus of your rehabilitation is to reduce the pain through what activity you do and how much load goes through the foot.
-Temporarily you may need to reduce the amount of standing, walking, or running you do but it is important you do not stop activity completely.
-You may find that a change in footwear such as wearing supportive, well cushioned trainers or using gel heel insoles may help make it more comfortable when you are on your feet.
+Temporarily, you may need to reduce the amount of standing, walking, or running you do, but it is important you do not stop activity completely.
+You may find that a change in footwear, such as wearing supportive, well cushioned trainers, or using gel heel insoles, may help make it more comfortable when you are on your feet.

 Research has shown that strengthening and stretching exercises for the plantar fascia increases its ability to take load and should be started as soon as possible.
 Your physiotherapist can advise you on exercises to gradually increase the load put through the tissue.
-The rehabilitation process takes hard work, patience and commitment and it may take some months to become pain free.
+The rehabilitation process takes hard work, patience and commitment, and it may take some months to become pain free.

 While doing your rehabilitation exercises it is common to experience some pain.
 This pain can persist for a short time after finishing the exercises and this is generally nothing to be concerned about.
 Your physiotherapist can discuss how long and how severe the pain is, but usually if the pain is acceptable to you then it is fine to continue with the exercises.
-Pain does not mean you are causing damage to anything.
+Pain does not mean you are causing damage to your heel.